Printable Page Corn News Return to Menu - Page 1 2 3 4 5 6

 WHEAT:

-Wheat futures are 1 to 4 cents lower with trade struggling to ease oversold
+Wheat futures are flat to 7 cents lower with spring wheat leading at midday

-euro.
-On the KC July chart, resistance is the 20-day moving average at $6.74
+KC July chart, resistance is the 20-day moving average at $6.45, which we are

 David Fiala can be reached at dfiala@futuresone.com